j10max-git/Strava-Bulk-Manual-Import/README.md

 </p>

 <p align="center">
-  This program was created to allow Strava users to bulk import manual entries through the simplicity of an excel sheet
+  This program was created to allow Strava users to bulk upload manual entries through the simplicity of an excel sheet
 </p>

 <p align="center">